Bayt Nabala

 Bayt Nabala or Beit Nabala was a Palestinian Arab village in the Ramle Subdistrict in Palestine that was destroyed during the 1948 Arab–Israeli War.
-The village was in the territory allotted to the Arab state under the 1947 UN Partition Plan.
+The village was in the territory allotted to the Arab state under the 1947 UN Partition Plan, which was rejected by Arab leaders and never implemented.
 Its population in 1945, before the war, was 2,310.

-It was occupied by Israeli forces on May 13, 1948 and was completely destroyed by them on September 13, 1948.
+It was occupied by Israeli forces on 13 May 1948 and was completely destroyed by them on 13 September 1948.
 Village refugees were scattered around Deir 'Ammar, Ramallah city, Bayt Tillow, Rantis, and Jalazone refugee camps north of Ramallah.
 Some of the clans that lived in Bayt Nabala include the AlHeet, Nakhleh, Safi, AL-Sharaqa, al-Khateeb, Saleh and Zaid families.
 Today the area is part of the Israeli town of Beit Nehemia.

 History

+Bayt Nabala is identical with the ancient Beth Nabala/Beth Nablata.

+Ottoman period

-In the 1596 tax record, Bayt Nabala was part of the Ottoman Empire, nahiya (subdistrict) of Ramla under the Liwa of Gaza, with a population of 54 Muslim households, an estimated 297 people.
+In 1526 Bayt Nabala was part of the Ottoman Empire, nahiya (subdistrict) of Ramla under the Liwa of al-Quds.
+According to Ottoman tax records, the village paid 500 akçe annually.
+In the 1596 tax record, Bayt Nabala was categorized under the Liwa of Gaza, with a population of 54 Muslim households, an estimated 297 people.
 They paid a fixed tax-rate of 33,3 % on a number of crops, including wheat, barley, olives, fruit, as well as on goats, beehives and a press that was used for processing either olives or grapes, in addition to occasional revenues; a total of 8,688 akçe.